Gardening Shopping Finance Family

 How Long Can You Store Kahlua Fudge?

 One thing you have to remember about homemade Kahlua fudge is that it normally doesn’t include any sort of preservatives to lengthen its shelf life.
-But if you properly seal and store it in the refrigerator, it should last at least three weeks.
+But if you properly seal it in an air-tight container and store it in the refrigerator, it should last at least three weeks.

 Here you go!